ScooloV/bbpedia/docs/core_rules.md

 to be nominated as the kicking player.
 It is therefore useful to adopt the habit of nominating a kicking player:

-« The kicking player cannot be on the Line of Scrimmage (unless there are
+* The kicking player cannot be on the Line of Scrimmage (unless there are

 only three, or fewer, players belonging to their team on the pitch).

 T00 MANY PLAYERS Sometimes, too many players will make their way onto the pitch.
-If this is spotted before the firrst turn of the drive, simply correct the mistake.
-If, however, the mistake is not spotted until after the firrst turn of the drive has begun, any extra player(s) will be Sent-off for committing a Foul, exactly as described on page 63.
+If this is spotted before the first turn of the drive, simply correct the mistake.
+If, however, the mistake is not spotted until after the first turn of the drive has begun, any extra player(s) will be Sent-off for committing a Foul, exactly as described on page 63.
 Which player(s) are Sent-off is decided by the coach of the opposing team.

 **40**

-« The kicking player cannot be in either Wide Zone.
+* The kicking player cannot be in either Wide Zone.

 PLACE THE KICK
 A good kick can help the defence and hinder the offence, and where to